vader1359/cuisinian/README.md

   * [x] Drinks
 * [x] User should see at least 5 food items in each section.
 * [x] Each food item should have the following fields:
-  * Name (Canh Chua)
+  * Name (Canh Chua)z
   * Description (Delicious fish soup)
   * Price (VND)
   * Section - Breakfast, Lunch, Dinner, Drinks
   * Image URL - do a google search or use LoremFlickr: http://loremflickr.com/320/240/canhchua
-* [ ] User should be able to filter by section of Breakfast, Lunch, Dinner, or Drinks and see only the relevant items.
+* [x] User should be able to filter by section of Breakfast, Lunch, Dinner, or Drinks and see only the relevant items.
 * [ ] User can sort menu items by “alphabetical”, “price low to high”, and “price high to low”.
 * [ ] User should be able to search for a menu item and see results.
 * [ ] Clicking on an item in the menu brings up its detail, where you see the description and a larger picture.